 Why you need all three

 Since each comes with its pros and cons, it is important to utilize all three to create a well-oiled machine that will support your sales and marketing goals.
-If you have a blog article that has been gaining traction, try to boost it with LinkedIn Ads so that you can capitalize on its popularity to hopefully generate leads.
+If you have a blog article that is gaining traction, try to boost it with LinkedIn Ads so that you can capitalize on its popularity to generate leads.

-If you’re planning on some upcoming news, try running all three by creating a piece of blog content to discuss more in-depth on the news, pitch the news to reporters who would be interested in covering and run an advertising campaign to gain more publicity on the news.
+If you’re planning on sharing some upcoming news (like an announcement or product update), try running all three by creating a piece of blog content to discuss more in-depth on the news, pitch the news to reporters who would be interested in covering and run an advertising campaign to gain more publicity on the news.

 Publicity will legitimize your company as a notable player in the industry.
 By utilizing all three streams of media, you will be able to track more in-depth information and set KPIs that will all influence one another.